stackmasteraliza/agency-template/README.md

 ## Features

+- ✅ **Fully Responsive & Mobile-Friendly** - Optimized for all device sizes with touch-friendly targets
+- ✅ **Clean, Modern Layout** - Perfect for agencies & portfolios
+- ✅ **Easy to Customize** - Adapt it for your brand in minutes
+- ✅ **Professional Look** - No messy code, just clean architecture
 - **Animated Preloader** - Stylish loading screen with progress bar
 - **Custom Cursor** - Interactive cursor with follower effect
 - **Hero Section** - Eye-catching hero with animated text and floating shapes